 Texas (like many other states) offers a college savings plan for parents and families of students known as a "529" account.
-A previously created 529 account can be divided up in a divorce and the assets split between you and your spouse in any way you see fit.
+A previously created 529 account can be divided up in a divorce, and the assets split between you and your spouse in any way you see fit.
 Those funds can you are entitled to in the divorce can be rolled into a new 529 account without incurring any taxes or penalties.
-As it pertains to your final decree of divorce it is worthwhile to specifically state that these funds must be used for your child's education and not for any other purpose.
+As it pertains to your final decree of divorce, it is worthwhile to specifically state that these funds must be used for your child's education and not for any other purpose.

 How your kids and money concerns will weigh on your divorce priorities

 As we have been discussing money concerns in your divorce for the better part of a week, we have not reached the point where your money and your children intersect.
 Any parent can tell you that having a child costs money- now and in the future.
-You plan for your own life but you are likely thinking more about your child and what their life will be like once the divorce is complete.
+You plan for your own life, but you are likely thinking more about your child and what their life will be like once the divorce is complete.

-Depending on what your position is on how to talk to your child about money you may have a relatively easy time discussing the effect of divorce on your family finances with your child, or you may struggle to do so.
-Many parents that I have worked for have simply declined to discuss the issue with their children at all.
-Ultimately it is your decision as a parent to determine what level of conversation with your child is appropriate when it comes to money.
+Depending on your position on how to talk to your child about the money, you may have a relatively easy time discussing the effect of divorce on your family finances with your child, or you may struggle to do so.
+Many parents that I have worked for have declined to discuss the issue with their children.
+Ultimately it is your decision as a parent to determine what level of conversation with your child is appropriate for money.

-From where I sit, however, I would offer to you that deciding against talking to your children altogether about the financial impact of divorce on your family is a wasted opportunity.
+However, from where I sit, I would offer to you that deciding against talking to your children altogether about the financial impact of divorce on your family is a wasted opportunity.
 If you and your spouse have determined that a divorce is the only option for your family, failing to discuss the ramifications of that divorce with your children can be seen as a missed opportunity to teach them life skills and maturity.

 How your child reacts to your divorce depends in large part on their age

-Helping your kids handle your divorce from a financial vantage point- tomorrow's blog post topic
+Helping your kids handle your divorce from a financial vantage point- tomorrow's blog post topic.